Cost of Solar Panels in New Hampshire (2026)

 You have options when it comes to paying for your solar system.
 You can pay cash upfront, take out a solar loan, lease your system or get a power purchase agreement (PPA).

-- Loan: A solar loan works like any other type of home improvement loan — there’s an application and approval process, and you pay it back over time (with interest) each month.
-In an ideal financing scenario, your system generates enough extra power to pay off the loan.
-Solar loan terms typically last eight to 20 years.
+• Loan: A solar loan works like any other type of home improvement loan — there’s an application and approval process, and you pay it back over time (with interest) each month.
+Terms are typically eight to 20 years.

-- Lease: Leasing solar panels is a great way to set up a system without the high upfront costs.
-A potential downside is that you are not eligible for the same tax incentives.
+• Lease: Leasing solar panels is a great way to set up a system without the high upfront costs.

 » SOLAR PANELS: Lease vs. buy

-Compare solar installation companies in New Hampshire
+Compare solar companies in New Hampshire

 We compared ratings and reviews, equipment options, warranties, availability and other factors to pick the top solar companies in New Hampshire.